-It’s safe to say that one of the biggest challenges of businesses—big or small— is having to wait for customers to pay their invoices.
+It’s safe to say that one of the biggest challenges of businesses — big or small — is having to wait for customers to pay their invoices.
 With that, you may make lots of collection calls, but to be honest, there is a much better way to handle this issue.
 Managing cash flow and getting access to working capital can be difficult when a business is unprepared.
 Invoice factoring, however, is the perfect solution to help grow a business.

-In this invoice factoring guide, we will answer all of your questions and help you determine if factoring is the right choice for your business.
+In this invoice factoring guide, we will answer all your questions and help you determine if factoring is the right choice for your business.

 What Is Invoice Factoring?